 They didn’t use my name

-If you are being called about your student loans, the person (or robot) calling you should know your name.
-If they don’t even know your name, how are they calling with information about your student loans?
+If someone (including a robot) is calling about your student loans, they should know your name.
+If they don’t even know your name, how can they have accurate information about your student loans?

 Press 5 if you are not interested

-This is a common telemarketing scam trick.
-Even if the person dialed isn’t going to fall for the scam, having them hit a button to indicate that they are not interested means there is a human associated with the dialed phone number.
-Lists of in-use phone numbers are often sold, and hitting any button to answer any question is a good way to end up on one of these lists.
+This is a common trick with telemarketing scams.
+Even if you don’t fall for the scam, pressing a button confirms your phone number is active.
+Marketers and scammers sell lists of in-use phone numbers.
+Hitting any button to answer any question is a good way to end up on one of these lists.

-Even though the recording sounded somewhat official and sounded like it applied to my student debt situation, it was definitely not legitimate.
-Don’t make the assumption that just because someone is calling about your student loans, they must be legitimate.
+Even though the recording sounded somewhat official and relevant to my student debt situation, it was definitely not legitimate.
+Don’t just assume that someone calling about your student loans is legitimate.
 Over 40 million Americans have student debt.
-With a population of just over 300 million, it means well over 10% of random Americans called will have student loans.
+Scammers know that, with a population of 300 million, at least 10% Americans called at random will have student loans.

 Moving Past Scams and Getting Real Student Loan Help

 If you are having problems with your student loans, don’t waste your time or money on someone who randomly calls you.
-The vast majority of student loan issues can be resolved by simply contacting your student loan servicer.
+You can resolve the vast majority of student loan issues by simply contacting your student loan servicer.

 Even though the student loan servicers are often guilty of lousy performance, they remain the best and only way to enroll in many federal student loan programs.
-These programs, such as income-driven repayment and student loan forgiveness, are your right as a borrower and there is no reason to pay anyone to assist you.
-The real Department of Education has a nice list of the services that are provided for free for all student loan borrowers.
+These programs, such as income-driven repayment and student loan forgiveness, are your right as a borrower.
+Accordingly, there is no reason to pay anyone to assist you.
+The real Department of Education has a list of the services that are provided for free for all student loan borrowers.

 If you are suspicious about a call or a company, be sure to check out our tips on avoiding student loan scams.
 If you think you may have fallen for a scam, learn how to prevent scammers from causing further damage.